Sitting with management at the final review for your customer survey questionnaire someone is going to ask about the incentive for survey completions.

 As delivery consistency is an important aspect of customer feedback design, you should either use an incentive or not.

-Changing mid-way along may impact on your ability to compare historical scores.
+Changing mid-way along will impact on your ability to compare historical scores – see above for the impact on customer satisfaction scores.

 Best Types of Incentives